edmund-code/muse-eeg/dino_run_game/README.md

-## Code to capture EEG signal from the device
+## 1. Code to capture EEG signal from the device

-## Model to classify the EEG signal captured in the previous step
+## 2. Model to classify the EEG signal captured in the previous step

-## Code that allows Python to control keyboard/mouse
+## 3. Code that allows Python to control keyboard/mouse
 https://pyautogui.readthedocs.io/en/latest/
+'''pip install pyautogui'''

-## The game itself
+## 4. The game itself
-For Chrome users, simply type chrome://dino/ in the URL For non-Chrome users, there are several alternatives, for example, https://offline-dino-game.firebaseapp.com/
+For Chrome users, simply type [chrome://dino/](chrome://dino/) in the URL For non-Chrome users, there are several alternatives, for example, https://offline-dino-game.firebaseapp.com/